-- 2Engines, performance and drive - currently readingStrong engines and low weight mean sprightly performance, but there are both more fun and more comfortable alternatives
+- 2Engines, performance and drive - currently readingStrong engines and low weight help the Corsa deliver sprightly performance, but some rivals ride a little more smoothly

 - 3MPG, CO2 and Running CostsBrilliant fuel consumption figures are possible, but Corsa depreciates faster than some rivals

-- 4Interior, design and technologyImproved design inside and out but infotainment system and in-car tach lag behind the best in class
+- 4Interior, design and technologyImproved design inside and out, but infotainment system and in-car tech lag behind the best in class

 - 5Practicality, comfort and boot spaceThe Corsa is comfortable and refined, but below average interior and boot space let the side down